Washington Schools with Surgical Technology Programs

 Although there are currently no accredited diploma programs for surgical technology in Washington, there are several schools offering certificate and associate's degree programs that are accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
 These programs are offered by Washington community and technical colleges and provide hands-on training opportunities.
 Surgical technology certificate programs may take less than a year to complete, and graduates can sit for a national certification exam after completing their programs.

 Below, two of the schools that offer these programs are described in greater detail.
 Find more information about course topics and professional certification or further education options.
-Learn more about each school in the table appearing at the end of this article.
+Learn more about each school in the table appearing in the following section.